kvietmeier/Terraform/azure/testing/aks/README.md

 Create using local template/module following this example - [Create K8S cluster with tF amd and AKS](https://docs.microsoft.com/en-us/azure/developer/terraform/create-k8s-cluster-with-tf-and-aks)

+This project currently creates 2 node pools, a "default" pool and a "cpumanager" pool.

+The goal is to test applying kubelet, linux OS, and sysctl custom settings to nodepools.

 #### Notes

 Install kubectl for PowerShell: